Our IWF Reporting portal in Ukraine is a fantastic example of global cooperation and partnership.

 The Ukrainian portal shows the importance of international cooperation with our law enforcement colleagues.
-Ukraine is the 10th highest country for hosting online child sexual abuse imagery, up from 11th position in 2019.
+In 2020, Ukraine was the 10th highest country for hosting online child sexual abuse imagery, up from 11th position in 2019.
 Our partners introduced us to the Cyber Police in Ukraine to have a direct link between the IWF and our law enforcement counterparts in the country.
 Moreover, the Ukrainian NGO Children's Rescue, with support of doTERRA Healing Hands Initiative, created a small cyber team in March 2020 to monitor inappropriate content searched proactively and ensure providers delete links and materials they receive from the IWF.

 The #stop_sexting project, launched in November 2018, united young people, teachers, parents and volunteers in Ukraine and is supported by national businesses, government, international experts and organisations.
 It provides awareness-raising resources on sexting, online grooming and sextortion.
 These resources consist of games and other interactive tools to help parents and carers build trust-based communication around digital safety with their child.
 80,000 children have checked the lesson plan in 2020.
-You can download the resources here.

 As a result of these two projects, as well as the launch of an awareness-raising campaign about the portal that encourages people to report such content, since April 2020 we noticed a real change: reports containing child sexual abuse material hosted in Ukraine were taken down much quicker.
 In August 2020, 82.6% of content was removed between 0-9 days compared with just 22.4% in August 2019.
 While 3.4% of content was removed in less than 4 days in August 2019, as much as 79.5% was removed as quickly in the same month in 2020.